-How to choose an IoT data platform, proprietary versus open source?
+How to choose an IoT device platform, proprietary versus open source?

-What considerations to make selecting an IoT data platform?
-Proprietary data platforms versus 100% open source data platforms.
+What considerations to make selecting an IoT device platform?
+Proprietary device platforms versus 100% open source device platforms.

-As an OEM or Distributor you are looking for an IoT data platform to monitor your installed base.
+As an OEM or Distributor you are looking for an IoT device platform to monitor and control your installed base.
 You want to offer your users an insight in their product behaviour.
-How do you evaluate and compare between the proprietary data platforms offered as a service (PaaS) versus the fully open source data platforms over which you have full control?
+How do you evaluate and compare between the proprietary device platforms offered as a service (PaaS) versus the fully open source data platforms over which you have full control?
 How do organisational and financial considerations impact your choice?
 This article provides a brief overview and helps you pick the option which best fits.

-First, what do you need your IoT data Platform to do?
+First, what do you need your IoT device Platform to do?

 Starting with your product application